cloudfoundry/cf-mysql-release/docs/cluster-config.md

 This page documents the various configuration decisions that have been made in relation to MariaDB and Galera in cf-mysql-release.

+### Maximum Open Files
+In the course of normal operation, where MySQL VMs enter and leave the cluster, there are times when a node will need to open file descriptors to all of the database files.
+The default is 65,000.
+You can increase this by including a different value for `cf_mysql.mysql.max_open_files` in the manifest, and re-deploying.

+### Slow Query Log
+cf-mysql automatically enables the [slow query log](https://mariadb.com/kb/en/mariadb/slow-query-log-overview/) and sets it to record any query that takes longer than 10 seconds.
+By default, those logs appear in the file `/var/vcap/sys/log/mysql/mysql_slow_query.log` per node.
+For a consildated view, use a syslog server.

 ### SST method

 Galera supports multiple methods for [State Snapshot Transfer](http://www.percona.com/doc/percona-xtradb-cluster/5.5/manual/state_snapshot_transfer.html).